amosroger91/Aurana/README.md

 ## How to Test It
 The easiest way to try this system prompt is:
-1. Copy the full system prompt text into a file called `systemprompt.txt`.
+1. Copy the full system prompt text located in `systemprompt.txt`.
 2. Go to [Gemini Gems Create](https://gemini.google.com/gems/create).
 3. Paste the contents of `systemprompt.txt` into the **left-hand panel**.
 4. Use the **right-hand panel** to chat with the emulated Cortana persona.